dragonfly-science/dragonfly-website/content/resources/protected-species-captures.md

 including Government, fishing industry representatives, local orgnisations (such as Forest & Bird), and international organisations (such as Birdlife International).
-Making these data widely available helps create a common understanding of this issue and allows stkeholders to explore for themselves which species are affected, and where the captures are occurring.
+Making these data widely available helps create a common understanding of this issue and allows stakeholders to explore for themselves which species are affected, and where the captures are occurring.